 Figure 4.
 Flowchart illustrating how GENESIS decides the form of the zz-filter to be used in a 1H–13C HMBC module.
 Dotted lines represent the branch where developer mode is enabled, i.e., the user has full control over which form is used: these are specified using alphabetical labels of the form C_HMBC_{LABEL}.
 Solid lines represent the standard user mode, i.e., developer mode disabled: in this case, GENESIS automatically chooses the appropriate module based on what other modules are present in the supersequence.

-In order to maximize flexibility within a sequence, the GENESIS pulse programs make substantial use of acquisition flags, a feature within TopSpin which allows for conditional compilation of pulse program segments.
+To maximize flexibility within a sequence, the GENESIS pulse programs make substantial use of acquisition flags, a feature within TopSpin which allows for conditional compilation of pulse program segments.
 By defining one or more “symbols” inside the zgoptns TopSpin parameter, users may choose whether to include additional features in the pulse program, such as multiplicity editing in HSQC sequences, zero‐quantum suppression,[27] and solvent suppression.
-The benefit of this is that there is no need for users to store multiple different pulse sequences which only differ in isolated sections.
+The benefit of this is that there is no need for users to store multiple different pulse sequences which differ only in small, isolated segments.

 As a final point for this section, we touch on the issue of reproducibility, which is a key consideration for scientific code such as GENESIS.[28]
 Although one of the primary aims of GENESIS is to release new updates to NOAH supersequences in a timely fashion, it is also important that old releases of pulse sequences remain available, so that scientific results using these pulse sequences may be reproduced.
 Furthermore, each release is accompanied by a suite of processing scripts; these may also be modified over time, and to ensure compatibility with the pulse sequences, old versions of the scripts must also be kept available.